 Since its founding in 2005, Chances Dances has sought to create a safe space for all gender expressions by bringing together the varied LGBTIQ communities of Chicago.
-The creation of the Critical Fierceness grant expands upon this goal by offering a unique platform, funding queer thinking and expression through art made by individuals or groups who wish to utilize the Critical Fierceness Grant for artistic purposes and who identify themselves or their work as queer are encouraged to apply.
+The creation of the Critical Fierceness grant expanded upon this goal by offering a unique platform, funding queer thinking and expression through art made by individuals or groups who identify themselves or their work as queer.
 The Critical Fierceness Grant supported the development and realization of queer artwork through project-based financial assistance of up to $500, funded by donations, bar proceeds, and admission to our Saturday night parties and special events.

 To learn a little bit more about the history and mission of the Critical Fierceness Grant, check out this »slideshow« from a presentation by Chances organizer Latham Zearfoss, presented on the “New Shared Enterprises” panel for the Grantmakers in the Arts Support for Individual Artists Pre-Conference in October, 2010.